Antonio Bernardo (academic administrator)

-Antonio Bernardo is an American academic administrator and finance professor currently serving as the Dean of the UCLA Anderson School of Management, a position he has held since July 1, 2019.
-Bernardo has a 25-year tenure at UCLA, and has served as a member of the finance faculty since 1994 and in various administrative roles.
-As of June 30, 2025, he, along with the Regents of the University of California, is a defendant in the Superior Court of the State of California for the allegedly unlawful suspension of Professor Gordon Klein from the Anderson School of Management in June 2020.
+Antonio Bernardo is an American academic administrator and finance professor who served as the ninth dean of the UCLA Anderson School of Management from July 1, 2019, to June 30, 2025.
+Bernardo has been a member of the UCLA Anderson finance faculty since 1994 and has held various academic and administrative roles at the school.

 Early life and education

 Bernardo completed his bachelor's degree in economics at the University of Western Ontario and later earned a doctorate in economics from Stanford University.

 Career

-Bernardo began his career in academia at UCLA Anderson, and has been part of its finance faculty since 1994.
+Bernardo began his career in academia at UCLA Anderson and has been part of its finance faculty since 1994.
 He has held various positions at the school, including the Joel Fried Chair in Applied Finance and the Robert D. Beyer Term Chair in Management.
 His administrative roles at UCLA Anderson have included serving as department chair, senior associate dean for academic affairs from 2006 to 2009, and finance area chair from 2013 to 2015 and again in 2019.

 During his tenure as senior associate dean, he helped launch the school's Master of Financial Engineering program.

-Bernardo was appointed Dean of the UCLA Anderson School of Management in July 2019.
+Bernardo was appointed dean of the UCLA Anderson School of Management in July 2019.

+Bernardo stepped down as dean in June 2025 after serving in the role for six years.
+Margaret Shih became interim dean effective July 1, 2025.

+On July 1, 2026, Gareth M. James became the 10th dean of the UCLA Anderson School of Management and the John E. Anderson Chair in Management.
+James joined UCLA from Emory University's Goizueta Business School, where he had served as the John H. Harland Dean since 2022.